 We tested four anti-chafe products by running in wet clothes using different products on each side.
 We also had testers running Oregon’s 198-mile Hood to Coast Relay, which took place during severe thunderstorms this year.
 In the end, all the products provided equal protection against chafing, so we decided that the best choice is Gold Bond Friction Defense because it provided the same amount of protection for half the price of the next-cheapest option.
 Note, though, that it does contain isopropyl palmitate and isopropyl myristate, which are totally safe but can clog pores on sensitive skin (though we didn’t have any issues in testing).
 Bodyglide, the next-cheapest option, works just as well and doesn’t have either of those ingredients.
 However, all anti-chafe balms will have some kind of potentially pore-clogging ingredient (even if they haven’t specifically been tested for that) since they work by creating a slick layer atop your skin.
 As for the others we tested, 2Toms Sport Shield has a nicer applicator but doesn’t perform any better, and the same goes for RunGuard Anti-Chafe Sensitive. —CH

 According to Runner’s World, icing your injuries is good for aiding recovery as well as for therapeutic purposes, but only if you do it right.
-After conducting 35 hours of research, including interviewing experts and testing temperature reduction on the body parts of two people, we think the Paradice P500 is the best cold pack for most people.
-It’s the only cold pack we tested that consistently lowered skin temperature by 11 to 12 Celsius degrees, which falls in that perfect cold-but-not-too-cold range.
-Among the packs we tested, most got too cold too quickly, but the Paradice stayed in that ideal zone every time.
-This made it more effective, and considerably more comfortable, than other packs we tested.
+After conducting 35 hours of research, including interviewing experts and testing temperature reduction on the body parts of two people, we think the Accurate Manufacturing Ice Pack is the best and most affordable cold pack for most people.
+The gel was still fairly pliable after freezing, with a small, microbead-like filling that we could mold more easily than a liquid that freezes into a solid brick.
+Plus, the 6-by-10-inch pack held its temperature very well—its surface temperature remained nearly constant when we exposed it to air for 15 minutes, even when we placed it in a microfiber pouch.

 Originally published: January 26, 2016